-

 2.3 Test Method

 Cells were initially weighed (m₀), placed into the instrument channels, and the MISG software was initiated.
-The software was configured with the corresponding cell ID and sampling frequency parameters, automatically recording data for volume change, temperature, current, voltage, and capacity.
+The software was configured with the corresponding cell ID and sampling frequency parameters, automatically recording data for volume change, temperature, current, voltage, and capacity throughout formation.

 3. Formation Temperature Schedule

-Five formation temperatures were compared: 25°C, 45°C, 55°C, 65°C, and 85°C, following the process in Figure 4(a).
-For each temperature point we ran five parallel cells following the same formation procedure to produce comparable volume-expansion and differential capacity data sets are shown in Figures 4(b) and 4(c).
-The resulting volume and dQ/dV profiles were used to assess gas evolution, phase-transition behavior and SEI evolution as a function of formation temperature.
+Five formation temperatures were compared: 25°C, 45°C, 55°C, 65°C, and 85°C, following the process shown in Figure 4(a).
+For each temperature point, five parallel cells were run using the same formation procedure to produce comparable volume-expansion and differential capacity (dQ/dV) data sets, shown in Figures 4(b) and 4(c).
+The resulting volume and dQ/dV profiles were used to assess gas evolution, phase-transition behavior, and SEI film evolution as a function of formation temperature.

-4. Observations — Timing and Magnitude of Volume Expansion
+4. Observations: Timing and Magnitude of Cell Volume Expansion

 As formation temperature increased, the onset of measurable cell expansion occurred earlier in the charge profile.
-Volume growth accelerated and reached a near-stable maximum when the cell voltage approached approximately 3.7 V, followed by a slight contraction during the constant-voltage stage.
-Higher temperatures produced larger total gas evolution and earlier expansion, indicating that elevated formation temperature shifts and accelerates the reactions that contribute to swelling.
+Volume growth accelerated and reached a near-stable maximum as cell voltage approached approximately 3.7 V, followed by slight contraction during the constant-voltage stage.
+Higher temperatures produced larger total gas evolution and earlier expansion onset, indicating that elevated formation temperature both shifts and accelerates the reactions contributing to cell swelling.

-Notably, when formation temperature exceeded 55°C, the first phase-transition peak in the differential capacity curves became noticeably sharper.
-This sharpening is consistent with more abrupt electrochemical events and suggests that high-temperature formation drives more intense SEI-related reactions (for example, faster reduction of solvent components and more rapid decomposition pathways).
+Notably, when formation temperature exceeded 55°C, the first phase-transition peak in the differential capacity (dQ/dV) curves became noticeably sharper.
+This sharpening is consistent with more abrupt electrochemical events and indicates that high-temperature formation drives more intense SEI-related reactions— for example, faster reduction of solvent components and more rapid decomposition pathways at the graphite/electrolyte interface.

 5. SEI Film Formation: Competing Processes and Temperature Dependence

-SEI formation is governed by two opposing processes: SEI growth (net formation) and SEI dissolution (loss into the electrolyte).
+SEI film formation is governed by two opposing processes: SEI growth (net formation) and SEI dissolution (loss of SEI components into the electrolyte).
 Experimental evidence shows SEI growth is largely tied to electrochemically induced solvent reduction and is relatively less sensitive to temperature.
 In contrast, higher temperatures accelerate dissolution of the initially formed SEI components into the electrolyte.
-As a result, SEI films produced at different temperatures possess distinct compositions and morphologies.
+As a result, SEI films produced at different formation temperatures possess distinct compositions and morphologies.

-At elevated temperatures, organic SEI components dissolve more readily in organic electrolyte, favoring an SEI enriched in inorganic species (for example, LiF, Li₂CO₃, RCO₂Li, and other carbonates) that are less soluble.
-This compositional shift reduces the mechanical compliance of the SEI and decreases the electrode’s ability to accommodate volume changes, thereby exacerbating measurable cell swelling and interface instability under high-temperature formation.
+At elevated temperatures, organic SEI components dissolve more readily in the organic electrolyte, favoring an SEI film enriched in inorganic species—including LiF, Li₂CO₃, RCO₂Li, and other carbonates—that are less soluble.
+This compositional shift reduces the mechanical compliance of the SEI film and decreases the electrode’s ability to accommodate volume changes, exacerbating measurable cell swelling and interface instability under high-temperature formation conditions.

-Conversely, SEI formed at lower temperatures tends to be denser and more compact.
-While compact SEI may reduce gas-producing side reactions, it can also exhibit lower ionic conductivity and higher polarization; at very low formation temperatures this can limit lithium transport and increase the risk of localized lithium plating.
-Thus, there is a trade-off: low temperature → dense but less ionically conductive SEI; high temperature → more inorganic, less compliant SEI and more gas evolution.
+Conversely, SEI film formed at lower temperatures tends to be denser and more compact.
+While a compact SEI may reduce gas-producing side reactions, it can also exhibit lower ionic conductivity and higher polarization; at very low formation temperatures this can limit lithium transport and increase the risk of localized lithium plating.
+There is therefore a clear trade-off in SEI film formation conditions: low temperature produces a dense but less ionically conductive SEI, while high temperature produces a more inorganic, less mechanically compliant SEI with greater gas evolution.

 6. Mechanistic Interpretation: Transport, Viscosity and Interfacial Stress